-Until recently, there have been only two options for learning French as a second language in the school system in Canada, the regular French program, usually called 'Core French', and Immersion.
+Until recently, there have been only two options for teaching/learning French as a second language in the school system in Canada: the regular French program, usually called 'Core French', and Immersion.
 Now there is a third way, Intensive French.

-It is a program offering students of all abilities, who are not enrolled in immersion programs, an effective way to learn to communicate spontaneously in French.
-It is a literacy-based approach, which means that students learn to speak, read and write in French.
-Grammar is acquired through use rather than learning rules.
-Students talk, read and write about themselves and their experiences, and are active in the classroom.
-Intensive French is different from immersion, however, because students do not learn any subject matter in French.
-It is different from Core French because French is the language of communication in the classroom.
+Intensive French is a program offering students of all abilities, who are not enrolled in immersion programs, an effective way to learn to communicate spontaneously in French.
+It is a literacy-based approach, which means that students learn to speak, read and write in French, in that order.
+Grammar is acquired naturally, through use rather than by learning rules.
+Using their second language, students talk, read and write about themselves and their experiences, and are active in the classroom.
+Unlike Immersion, however, Intensive French students do not learn any subject matter in French.
+Intensive French likewise differs from Core French in that French is the language of communication in the classroom.
 It is based on the Neurolinguistic Approach to second language learning.

 What are the results?

 At the end of the five-month intensive period of the program, students can communicate in French spontaneously on subjects related to their experiences.
 Listen to two students interviewed after five months of Intensive French.

 In New Brunswick, Intensive French and Post-Intensive French have replaced the Core French program for all students not in Immersion; participation in the program is compulsory from Grade 5 to the end of Grade 10.